AlonaZharova/Measuring_performance_of_CRC/CRCnetjel/README.md

 Name of QuantLet : CRCnetjel

-Published in : CRC - Evaluating Research Performance of Collaborative Research Center
+Published in : CRC - Evaluating Research Performance of the Collaborative Research Center

 Description : 'Network map of of collaborating disciplines in CRC 649 according to JEL classification'